Our process for the perfect corporate video

 Don’t leave your viewer hanging!
 Tell them exactly what they should do next.

-It should be one action only, any more and you’ve created a choice they have to make which is a barrier that will make them hesitate.
+It should be one action only, any more and you create indecision.
+A barrier that will make them hesitate.

 Whatever you want them to do, be specific, be clear.